The Memory-Enhanced Gaussian Noise (MEGN) Model for Fiber-Optic Channels: NLI PSD Derivation From Frequency Moments

-To express \eqref{Eq:G_SC_I2a_deri} in the integral form by letting $f_0\to0$, with the constraint \eqref{Eq:frqIdxCst}, the sixth-order summation over the frequency indices $m,n,k,m',n',k'$ will lead to a quadruple integral.
-To further reduce the dimensionality of integral, we note that $m$ and $k$ or $m'$ and $k'$ are interchangeable.
-Integrating over $\cos(m-n)$ and $\cos(m'-n')$ are qualitatively equivalent, and thus \eqref{Eq:G_SC_I2a_deri} is
+To express \eqref{Eq:G_SC_I2a_deri} in integral form by letting $f_0\to0$, with the constraint \eqref{Eq:frqIdxCst}, the sixth-order summation over the frequency indices $m,n,k,m',n',k'$ leads to a quadruple integral.
+To further reduce the dimensionality of the integral, we note that $m$ and $k$, or $m'$ and $k'$, are interchangeable.
+Integrating over $\cos(m-n)$ and $\cos(m'-n')$ is qualitatively equivalent, and thus \eqref{Eq:G_SC_I2a_deri} is

-It can be seen in \eqref{Eq:G_SC_I2a_2} that the summation over $m, k $ and the summation over $ m' ,k'$ are the conjugate versions of each other, and this manipulation enable us to achieve double integral later.
+It can be seen in \eqref{Eq:G_SC_I2a_2} that the summation over $m, k $ and the summation over $ m' ,k'$ are conjugates of each other, and this manipulation enables us to obtain a double integral later.

 Let $f_0\to 0$, and thanks to the finite correlation length $ \tau\leq M \ll W$, we can approximate

 and let

 The integral form of \eqref{Eq:G_SC_I2a_2} is then